Hallessandro/Hallessandro.github.io/_posts/2019-01-26-using_args_and_kwargs_python.md

 ### Using *args

-> The asterisk (*) before the word args, it's really important, don't forge it.
+> The asterisk (*) before the word args, it's really important, don't forget it.

 ***args** can be used as a parameter to send a non-keyworded variable-length argument list to functions, so if you suspect that you may need more arguments later on, you need use *args instead pass normal arguments, something like this: